Posted on Apr 14, 2025

 Consider these questions:

-- Do your behaviors reflect what you believe is important to you?
+• Do your behaviors reflect what is REALLY important to you?

 What is Intrinsic Motivation?